Photo courtesy Ski Bluewood

 Specs: Summit elevation: 5845′; Base elevation: 4061′.
 10 Lifts: 3 quads, 3 triples, 4 doubles.
 Uphill capacity: 15,800/hr.
 Terrain Mix: 11-54-35.
 Longest Run: 8,000′.
 Season: usually late November to early April.
 Night skiing.
 Rentals & Lessons.
 Annual Snowfall: 450″.

 The SKInny: Nice mid-sized ski area with tremendous variety; from bowls and chutes to New England style trails and meadows.
 Although Stevens takes hits from long-time skiers who aren’t pleased with the regime change of a few years ago, it is really becoming a first-class ski area.
-Lines can get long on weekends, despite an excellent uphill capacity.
+Lines can get unbelievably and mind-numbingly long on weekends, despite an excellent uphill capacity.
 Has something for everyone, from wanderers to hotshots, and excellent for family ski trips as the base area doesn’t get too far afield.

 Signature Trail: Cloud 9, Tye Bowl, Rock’n’Blue.